 Because the Brussels sprouts plant loves cool weather, it does best in Northern climates in zones 2 to 6 where the ground freezes over, provided that it gets in the ground early enough in the growing season.
 Because the season is shorter than in Southern climates, the seeds or seedlings have to be in the ground in the early spring to give the plants time to mature and produce a fall harvest.
 In zones 5 and higher, you may have enough time to harvest two crops if you plant a variety with an 80-day growing season and get the first crop in immediately after the last spring frost.

 In warmer climates, you want to take advantage of the cooler winter months.
-Sow seeds with a longer growing season in July, transplant in September and you'll be able to harvest sprouts by mid to late winter.
+Sow seeds in July in areas that have a longer growing season, transplant the seedlings in September, and you'll be able to harvest sprouts by mid to late winter.

 When Should You Plant Brussels Sprouts?